mlucchini/jarod/README.md

 Create random profiles and make QR codes for them.

+Available offline as a Progressive Web App.
+Just add the app to your Home Screen.

 ## Classic mode

 Create a new profile using a custom `Faker` template and choose from many locales.